monome/norns-example-mod/README.md

 ## why

-a mod lives in the `dust` folder just like normal norns scripts. unlike norns scripts, the code in a mod is loaded by matron when is starts up. mods can modify or extend the lua environment globally such that the changes are visible to all scripts.
+a mod lives in the `dust` folder just like normal norns scripts. unlike norns scripts, the code in a mod is loaded by matron when it starts up. mods can modify or extend the lua environment globally such that the changes are visible to all scripts.